MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

 > [!NOTE]
 > You can preview the image or video on the right side of the screen by selecting it (click or double-click) in the **Library**.

-## Update a video thumbnail
+## Change a video thumbnail

-Add scenario here and small intro to model-driven app.
+When you add a video to a step, the thumbnail for the video is automatically created.
+If you want to change the thumbnail to an image of your choice, you can use the Guides model-driven app.

 1. In the Guides model-driven app, open the video that has the thumbnail you want to replace.